The Need for Roots: Reception

 Initially commissioned by General Charles de Gaulle’s Free French Forces in 1943, the report was never officially implemented.
 Nevertheless, it gained attention among French intellectuals in the post-war period.
 Weil’s close connections to thinkers such as Gustave Thibon (who edited and published her works posthumously) helped disseminate her ideas more widely in literary and philosophical circles.

-Weil's first English biographer Richard Rees has written that Need for Roots can be described as an investigation into the causes of unhappiness and proposals for its cure.
-Writing in 1966 he says it contains more of what the present age needs to understand and more of the criticism it needs to listen to than any other writer of century has been able to express.

-According to Dr Stephen Plant, writing in 1996, Need for Roots remains just as relevant today as it was in the 1940s when the majority of European workers were employed by heavy industry.

-T. S. Eliot praised the work's balanced judgement and good sense.

-The Times Literary Supplement wrote that the book is about politics in the "widest Aristotelian understanding of the term" and that is displayed "exceptional originality and breath of human sympathy".

-For Weil scholar Sian Miles the book is the most complete expression of Weil's social thought.

-Albert Camus was so taken with the work he wrote it seemed to him "impossible to imagine the rebirth of Europe without taking into consideration the suggestions outlined in it by Simone Weil."

-General De Gaulle on the other hand was less impressed, dismissing her recommendations and only half reading most of her reports.
-Few of Weil's idea's were put into practice during the operations that followed the liberation of France, with one of few direct signs of her influence being that a list of obligations was included along with a list of rights in a French free press release of August 1943.
+De Gaulle was not very impressed, dismissing her recommendations and only half reading most of her reports.
+Few of Weil's ideas were put into practice during the operations that followed the liberation of France, with one of few direct signs of her influence being that a list of obligations was included along with a list of rights in a French free press release of August 1943.

+In 1951, Albert Camus who edited the book after her death wrote that she was "the only great spirit of our times."
+So taken with the work he wrote that it seemed to him "impossible to imagine the rebirth of Europe without taking into consideration the suggestions outlined in it by Simone Weil."
+T. S. Eliot, who wrote the introduction to The Need for Roots, praised the work's balanced judgement and good sense and states Weil was an inspiration for his literature.
 Poet and critic Kenneth Rexroth took a negative view of the book, writing in 1957 that it "was a collection of egregious nonsense" and "a weird, embarrassing relic of a too immediate past."

+Weil's first English biographer Richard Rees wrote that The Need for Roots can be described as an investigation into the causes of unhappiness and proposals for its cure.
+Writing in 1966 he says it contains more of what the present age needs to understand and more of the criticism it needs to listen to than any other writer of century has been able to express.The Times Literary Supplement summarised the book as, about politics in the "widest Aristotelian understanding of the term" and that it displayed an "exceptional originality and breath of human sympathy".
+For Weil scholar Sian Miles, the book is the most complete expression of Weil's social thought.